-Class meetings: 2 Reading for day 1
+Class meetings: 2

-- Steven Conn, History's Shadow: Native North Americans and Historical Consciousness in the Nineteenth Century (University of Chicago Press, 2004), chapter 4, "The Past is Underground." - Locate and be prepared to discuss at least one article in the Lone Woman and Last Indians Digital Archive that speaks to archaeology on San Nicolas Island.
+- Steven Conn, History's Shadow: Native North Americans and Historical Consciousness in the Nineteenth Century (University of Chicago Press, 2004), chapter 4, "The Past is Underground." - Locate and be prepared to discuss at least one article in the Lone Woman and Last Indians Digital Archive that speaks to archeeology on San Nicolas Island.
 Note: do not search "archeology" to find an article!
-Be more creative-how might browsing by tropes be useful here?
+Be more creative-how might browsing by tropes be useful here? - Explore: "Foundations of Anthropology at the University of California," an online Bancroft Library exhibit: http://bancroft.berkeley.edu/Exhibits/anthro/index.html

-- René L. Vellanoweth, "Archaeology, Island of the Blue Dolphins, and the Lone Woman of San Nicolas Island," in Island of the Blue Dolphins: The Complete Reader's Edition (University of California Press, 2016). - Lee M. Panich, "Archaeologies of Persistence: Reconsidering the Legacies of Colonialism in Native North America," American Antiquity 78, no. 1 (2013): 105-22.
+- René L. Vellanoweth, "Archaeology, Island of the Blue Dolphins, and the Lone Woman of San Nicolas Island," in Island of the Blue Dolphins: The Complete Reader's Edition (University of California Press, 2016). - Lee M. Panich, "Archaeologies of Persistence: Reconsidering the Legacies of Colonialism in Native North America," American Antiquity 78, no. 1 (2013): 105- 22.